kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 GraphQL that enough people can and have agreed on can enable us to experiment with more automatic optimisations and mechanisms that ultimately benefit a lot of people.

-> "There's two hard problems in Computer Science: We only have one joke and it's not funny."
+> "There are two hard problems in Computer Science: We only have one joke and it's not funny."
 > [(Source)](https://twitter.com/pbowden/status/468855097879830528)